India to issue new safety rules for A320neos: aviation secretary

 IndiGo declined to comment when asked about the meeting.
 GoAir did not immediately respond to a request for comment.

-IndiGo, owned by InterGlobe Aviation (INGL.NS), is Airbus’ biggest customer for the A320neo, all of which are fitted with Pratt & Whitney engines.
+IndiGo, owned by InterGlobe Aviation, is Airbus’ biggest customer for the A320neo, all of which are fitted with Pratt & Whitney engines.
 IndiGo and GoAir together have more than 500 such planes on order.

 IndiGo said last month it would retrofit its A320neo fleet with a new software upgrade from Pratt & Whitney after one of its planes was forced to make an emergency landing due to smoke in the cabin.